tomor/netbeans-php-quickmethodjump/README.md

 ============================
 ## About
-A very simple Netbeans plugin which was created to offer a quick list and filter of methods in currently opened PHP file and jump to the selected one.
+A very simple Netbeans plugin which was created to offer a quick list and filter of methods (functions) in currently opened PHP file and jump to the selected one.

 ## Environment
 Current support `NetBeans 7.4`